-The cingulate gyrus lies on the medial aspect of the cerebral hemisphere.
+The Cingulate gyrus lies on the medial aspect of the cerebral hemisphere.
 It forms a major part of the limbic system which has functions in emotion and behavior.
-The cingulate gyrus is an arch-shaped convolution situated just above the corpus callosum (see Fig 9.4).
+The cingulate gyrus is an arch-shaped convolution situated just above the corpus callosum.
 Information processing for decision making, planning, allows us to shift between thoughts and inter-relate them.
-It also has a primary role which interprets pain as unpleasant, this is an integral part of learning and learned avoidance practice.
+It also has a primary role which interprets pain as unpleasant.
+His is an integral part of learning and learned avoidance practice.